bobwares/SQL-Generation-Agent/ai/context/project_schema.md

 Operational Notes

 * Version the generator and include generator_version in manifest.
-* Include dialect version in manifest for compatibility tracking.
+* Include a dialect version in manifest for compatibility tracking.
 * Support dry-run (emit only diagnostics and a summarized plan).

 Acceptance Examples (abbreviated)